DominicCabral/BankAccount/readme.md

 ## Description

-_Write a main program that creates three accounts (one from each class: BankAccount, MoneyMarketAccount, and CDAccount) and transfers funds from each account to another one.
-Show relationship between these three classes using a UML diagram_
+_A program that creates three accounts (one from each class: BankAccount, MoneyMarketAccount, and CDAccount) and transfers funds from each account to another one._

 ## main.cpp